jmigueldelgado/jmigueldelgado/README.md

 I currently work at [UP42](http://up42.com) as a geospatial python engineer.

-My job is to make remote sensing accessible to anyone.
+My job is to make remote sensing accessible to everyone.
 Interoperability and transparency with STAC, STAC API and cloud-native solutions.

 In the past I worked on:
 - :satellite: collecting and extracting weekly water extent for thousands of dams in drought prone northeast Brazil